Alex grew up in Marchwiel, a stone’s throw from Erbistock, and went to Darland High School and then on to Yale College.

 Ben was born and raised in Rhiwabon, just a short drive from the Boat.
 He went to Ysgol Rhiwabon, and left thinking he wanted to be a carpet fitter… as one does!

-Whilst in college learning his chosen craft, Ian Pritchard-Jones, who used to run the Cross Foxes, offered him a part time job as a Kitchen Porter.
-Ben accepted the position and enjoyed it so much he decided to have a career change, and became a Commis Chef, studying Cookery at Yale College day release.
+Whilst in college learning his chosen craft, Ben took a job at The Cross Foxes as a Kitchen Porter and enjoyed it so much he decided to have a career change, and became a Commis Chef, studying Cookery at Yale College day release.

 3 years later, having taken to it like duck to water and been promoted to Senior Chef de Partie, he decided he needed to broaden his knowledge.
 So, he spread his wings and left the Foxes to develop his cooking skills and experiences in different kitchens across Cheshire, Shropshire, and the Wirral.
 During this time, Ben’s passion for all things foodie really came alight as he blossomed, working in some of the best kitchens alongside some of the best chefs in our corner of the world.